Service brief · Chapter II · Event-based filings

 Trademark vs corporate name

 The Ministry's name register and the trademark register are two separate systems.
-A name that's available at the Ministry can still infringe a trademark that someone else holds — and using it can expose the company to a trademark infringement suit even though the Ministry approved the reservation.
+A name available at the Ministry can still infringe a trademark held by someone else, and using it can expose the company to a trademark-infringement suit even though the Ministry approved the corporate name.

 Ministry's name register